itskovacs/trip/README.md

 ## 📜 License <a name = "license"></a>

-I decided to license trip under the **CC BY-NC-SA 4.0** – You may use, modify, and share freely with attribution, but **commercial use is prohibited**.
+I decided to license trip under the **CC BY-NC-SA 4.0**.
+You may use, modify, and share freely with attribution, but **commercial use is strictly prohibited**.

 <br>